 Jeff appears frequently in The Ontario Superior Court and Court of Appeal on insolvency-related matters.
 He has more than 30 reported decisions.
 His cases have been identified by well-known commentators such as Professor Richard McLaren as representing important benchmarks in the development of insolvency law in Canada.

-Jeff has been recognized by Chambers Global Guide to the World’s Leading Lawyers as a leader in the field of insolvency and designated as a specialist in bankruptcy and insolvency law by the Law Society of Upper Canada.
+Jeff has been recognized by Chambers Global Guide to the World’s Leading Lawyers as a leader in the field of insolvency and designated as a specialist in bankruptcy and insolvency law by the Law Society of Ontario.

 Jeff also has extensive experience in dealing with business acquisitions and divestitures and securities law.
 He is a past director of one of his corporate clients, the Canadian subsidiary of a U.S. public company in the automotive industry.
 Jeff has also acted as lead counsel to several major Canadian and U.S. clients with respect to the acquisition of hundreds of millions of dollars worth of assets from Canadian companies involved in court-supervised insolvency proceedings.